 represent only a fraction of an average pay-TV provider’s

-operating costs (only two cents of every dollar).
+operating costs (only a few cents of every dollar).

 In 2009, an MVPD paid an average of